Tonic Music for Mental Health runs two programmes:

 Functions & Events

-If you would like the Tonic Ska Choir or Tonic Punk Choir to perform at your event, or a Never Mind the Stigma stand, please contact us.
+If you would like the Tonic Ska Choir or Tonic Punk Choir to perform at your event, or a Tonic stand, please contact us.

 You could also position some Tonic collection boxes at the bar or donate us a share of the ticket revenue.